Skip to Content

 Stakeholder engagement

-JNCC is keen to engage with any stakeholders who have an interest in this project and are hoping to host a stakeholder workshop in Autumn 2023.
+JNCC is keen to liaise with any stakeholders who have an interest in this project and will look to run engagement events throughout the project lifetime.

-If you are keen to be involved in future events please register your interest.
+If you want to receive project updates and/or be involved in future project discussions and events, please register your interest.

 Top